Burning of books and burying of scholars

-Modern historians doubt the details of the story, which first appeared more than a century later in the Han Dynasty official Sima Qian's Records of the Grand Historian.
-As a court scholar, Sima had every reason to denigrate the earlier emperor to flatter his own, and later Confucians did not question the story.
-As one recent historian put it, their message was, "If you take our life, Heaven will take the life of your dynasty."
+Modern historians doubt the details of the story, which first appeared more than a century later in the Han dynasty official Sima Qian's Records of the Grand Historian.
+As a court scholar, Sima had every reason to denigrate the earlier emperor to flatter his own, but later Confucians did not question the story.
+According to the historian Ulrich Neininger, their message was, "If you take our life, Heaven will take the life of your dynasty."